Edajve/dynamic-cover-letter/README.md

 }`.

 ## Reconfigure the output path for the saving the text files
-- Now all you have to do is change the path to where you want the dynamic text files to be saved
+- Now all you have to do is configure your full path so that the files are saved in the correct place
 - Go to ``index.js`` look for this object `const excelPaths = {
-    TEXT_FILE_PATH: 'cover_letter.txt',
+    TEXT_FILE_PATH: '{PUT ABSOLUTE PATH FROM ROOT DIR}/allTxt/cover_letter.txt',
-    OUTPUT_DIRECTORY_PATH: '{PUT THE PATH OF WHERE YOU WANT THE TEXT FILES TO BE SAVED}' }`
+    OUTPUT_DIRECTORY_PATH: '{PUT ABSOLUTE PATH FROM ROOT DIR}' }`
-- You can also change the name of the text files with the property above
+- pass your full path in both of these property values

 ## To use